codelord09/sendx-backend-IEC2020083/README.md

 ## Introduction

-This Go web application is designed to crawl web pages, check the existence and status of web URLs, and provide the crawled data to users.
-It is implemented with a focus on improving performance and response time by utilizing caching and concurrent crawling.
+This single-page web application allows users to request the crawling of a URL.
+Users can enter the URL they want to crawl into a search bar and click on the "Crawl" button.
+The server will check if the URL has been crawled in the last 60 minutes.
+If the page is found in the server's cache, it will be read and returned to the user.
+If not, the server will crawl the URL in real-time and return the page.I've implemented the Required,Good To have feature in it.

 ## Tech Stack